deshiJo/CSCG2020/Game hacking/Follow The White Rabbit/README.md

 Our plan is to use cheat engine to find the memory address of the players coordinations.
 When we find the y-coordination of our playable character, we can modify this value to teleport down to the bottom of the hole.
 To find the y-coordination we have to use cheat eninge and search for unknown float values.
 Cheat engine can search for memory values by looking for increasing, decreasing, unchanged, etc values.
-So if we move our character a hill up and down, search for increased and decreased float values, we can decrease the possible memory addresses of the y-coordination.
+So if we move our character a hill up and down, search for increased and decreased float values, we can decrease the number of possible memory addresses of the y-coordination.

 Image